Metro Hamilton

 Our FREE app Matches you with local agents who are predisposed to work well with you!

-At Mortgage Sandbox, we provide a price range rather than attempting a single prediction because many real estate risks can impact prices.
-Risks are events that may or may not happen.
-As a result, we review various forecasts from leading lenders and real estate firms, and we then present the most optimistic estimates, the most pessimistic prediction, and the average forecast.
+At Mortgage Sandbox, we provide a price range rather than attempting a single prediction because many real estate risks can impact prices and may or may not materialize.
+As a result, we review various forecasts from leading lenders and real estate firms and then present the most optimistic estimates, the most pessimistic predictions, and the average forecast.

 Do you want to learn more about real estate risk?
-We've written a comprehensive report explaining the uncertainty level in the Canadian real estate market.
+We have written a comprehensive report explaining the level of uncertainty in the Canadian real estate market.

 Our forecast inputs: